 git" commands, so you must have Git installed on your machine for any of this to work.

 The Git repository will have an extra unmanaged top-level directory named "

 .mirror_state" that contains one or more files.
 Those files are used to store the intermediate state of the translation so that subsequent invocations of "

 fossil git export" will know where you left off the last time and what new content needs to be moved over into Git.
 Be careful not to mess with the

 .mirror_statedirectory or any of its contents.
 Do not put those files under Git management.
 Do not edit or delete them.

-The name of the "trunk" branch is automatically translated into "master" in the Git mirror.
+The name of the "trunk" branch is automatically translated into "master" in the Git mirror unless you give the

 Only check-ins and simple tags are translated to Git.
 Git does not support wiki or tickets or unversioned content or any of the other features of Fossil that make it so convenient to use, so those other elements cannot be mirrored in Git.